ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 The SSH key on the bastion is installed on all Red Hat OpenShift cluster VMs, which allows SSH login from the bastion into any cluster VM.
 When you log in to a cluster VM from the bastion, you must connect as the `core` user as shown in the following example: `root@bastion# ssh core@control-plane0`.

 For security purposes, it is highly recommended that you generate a new SSH key and update the cluster VMs with the new key.
 The full path to the SSH key is displayed on the service details page.
 For more information, see [Changing the SSH key on the OpenShift bastion](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_managing#ocp_managing-change-ssh-key).

+### High availability
+{: #ocp_overview-high-avail}

+The Red Hat OpenShift virtual machines are deployed with DRS rules to ensure they reside on physically separate hosts.
+If a host must be replaced or redeployed, you must adjust the preconfigured DRS rules before you can proceed.

 ### Installation configuration files
 {: #ocp_overview-bastion-install-config-file}